HaldiH/vtd-attacks/slides.md

 SIPI (Startup Inter-Processor Interrupt) is used by the BIOS to initialize all the CPUs in the system.
 When a system boots, only one CPU is active, called the BSP (Bootstrap Processor).
 The BIOS then sends a SIPI to all the other CPUs to wake them up.

-The Intel documentation specifies that a SIPI interrupt can be delivered via programming the LAPIC (Local Advanced Programmable Interrupt Controller) register, called *Interrupt Command Register* (ICR), and are mapped into physical address space (typically starting at `0xFEE00000`).
+The Intel documentation specifies that a SIPI interrupt can be delivered via programming the LAPIC register, called *Interrupt Command Register* (ICR), and are mapped into physical address space (typically starting at `0xFEE00000`) and can by accessed only from a CPU.

+However, there is a way to generate SIPI interrupts also from PCIe devices...

 ---